-6 Topological Sorting and DAGs Show that a directed graph G is a DAG if and only if G has a topological sorting.
-Hint: use the Lemma on correctness of topological sorting.

-7 Three Bottles You are given three bottles with capacity respectively 8, 5 and 3 liters.
+- 6 Topological Sorting and DAGs Show that a directed graph G is a DAG if and only if G has a topological sorting.
+Hint: use the Lemma on correctness of topological sorting. - 7 Three Bottles You are given three bottles with capacity respectively 8, 5 and 3 liters.
 Initially, the 8 liter bottle is filled with water and the two other are empty.
 Your target is to have precisely 4 liters of water in one of the bottles.
-You can pour water from one bottle to another but you must continue until either the bottle you are pouring from is empty, or the one you are pouring to is full.

-- 7.1 [\] Show it is possible to do this, and give the shortest sequence of fillings/empties you can find. - 7.2 [\] Now assume you have n bottles with capacity $d_1, \ldots, d_n$ liters and a target of x liters water in a bottle in the end.
+You can pour water from one bottle to another but you must continue until either the bottle you are pouring from is empty, or the one you are pouring to is full. - 7.1 [] Show it is possible to do this, and give the shortest sequence of fillings/empties you can find. - 7.2 [] Now assume you have n bottles with integer capacities d_1, \ldots, d_n in liters and a target of x liters water in a bottle in the end.
 Give an algorithm to compute the shortest sequence of fillings/empties.
-Hint: model the problem as an implcit graph.
+Assume that a valid sequence exists.
+Hint: model the problem as an implicit graph.